rookieCookies/website/blogs/everbody-so-creative/index.md

 And hey, when you can push the boundaries of abstractions and keep things fast?
 It feels like you've cracked the code to the universe.

-But here's the problem: Most people just want to see what the code does, not spelunk through an art installation of traits.
+But still; most people just want to see what the code does, not spelunk through an art installation of traits.

 The core problem is that Rust being Rust turns code you can’t understand into the default.
 The community shows up to tell you that if you don’t over-complicate it, you’re writing unidiomatic Rust.